 Pets often have problems with their ears which include ear infections, ear mites, red, swollen, and inflamed ears, fungus, excess moisture and oozing ears.
 It is important to catch these issues quickly because dogs and cats tend to start scratching their ears when they become irritated or infected and then your furry friend causes a secondary problem that leads to more treatment and costlier bills.
-The Corner Vet doctors can help diagnose and treat most any ear problem you are confronted with.
+The Corner Vet doctors can help diagnose and treat almost any ear problem you are confronted with.

 Pain Management & Control

-Dogs and cats are very good at hiding pain from us and don’t necessarily cry or whine to tell us they’re experiencing discomfort, instead making subtle changes in their behavior.
+Dogs and cats are very good at hiding pain from us and don’t necessarily cry or whine to tell us they’re experiencing discomfort, instead of making subtle changes in their behavior.
 This is especially true if they have chronic pain.

 Signs of pain in dogs and cats include: limping, acting less social, decreased willingness to walk / play or jump onto furniture or into the car, “grumpiness” or fearful behavior, decreased appetite, panting excessively, and nibbling or licking parts of the body.

-Injuries, joint disorders, obesity and aging are a few examples of conditions that can be accompanied by significant pain.
+Injuries, joint disorders, obesity, and aging are a few examples of conditions that can be accompanied by significant pain.

 Heartworm is a common deadly disease transmitted to dogs and cats through mosquito bites.
 The heartworm parasite lives in the blood vessels surrounding the pet’s heart and can cause heart failure.
 This disease is easily prevented by administration of a monthly oral medication.
-This medication not only prevents heartworm disease, but also treats your pet for some of the most common gastrointestinal parasites, including roundworms and hookworms.
+This medication not only prevents heartworm disease but also treats your pet for some of the most common gastrointestinal parasites, including roundworms and hookworms.

-Because these worms may be passed to people as well, the Companion Animal Parasite Council recommends treating pets monthly to prevent contamination of the environment.
+Because these worms may be passed on to people as well, the Companion Animal Parasite Council recommends treating pets monthly to prevent contamination of the environment.
 Dogs must be tested for heartworms yearly and sometimes more frequently if they have missed doses of heartworm preventives.